cloud-bulldozer/orion/README.md

 Additionally, users can specify a custom path for the output CSV file using the ```--output``` flag, providing control over the location where the generated CSV will be stored.

 ### Daemon mode
 The core purpose of Daemon mode is to operate Orion as a self-contained server, dedicated to handling incoming requests.
-By sending a POST request accompanied by a configuration file, users can trigger change point detection on the provided metadata and metrics.
+By sending a POST request accompanied by a test name of predefined tests, users can trigger change point detection on the provided metadata and metrics.
 Following the processing, the response is formatted in JSON, providing a structured output for seamless integration and analysis.
 To trigger daemon mode just use the following commands

 ```
->> orion daemon-mode
+>> orion daemon
 ```
-**Querying a Request to the Daemon Service**
+**Querying a Test Request to the Daemon Service**

 To interact with the Daemon Service, you can send a POST request using `curl` with specific parameters.
-This allows you to submit a file along with additional information for processing.

 *Request URL*